 505 Bemidji Ave N, Bemidji, MN 56601

 Watermark Art Center in Bemidji, Minnesota, is a unique art center.
 It houses the works of local artists and traveling exhibits from other parts of the country and the world.
-If you’re interested in viewing some terrific art, Watermark Art Center is a must-see for visitors and locals alike.
+If you want to view some terrific art, Watermark Art Center is a must-see for visitors and locals alike.

 20. Visit Paul Bunyan Animal Land